zasshuwu/nogamioka/public/anh-resume.md

 > Physics research lab specializes on inertial and mechanical operations using accelerometer sensors.

--   Responsible for building and maintaining the project website.
+-   Build and maintain the project website.
 -   The website is a hub for both internal and public communications, functioning as a knowledge base, blog, archive, and file repository.
--   I decide and implement from the tech stacks and the UI/UX design to the web hosting, networking, security, and identity & access management.
+-   Architect and implement the tech stacks and the UI/UX design to the web hosting, networking, security, and identity & access management.

 ### IT Technician L2 &mdash; Part-time (3/2021 &mdash; now)